-Senate Bill No. SLS 24RS-1448, introduced by Senator Cloud, amends existing public records law to enhance the protection of certain records related to the security of the governor and his family.
-The bill specifically prohibits access to records in the governor's office that contain security details for the governor, his spouse, or children, which, if disclosed, could compromise their safety.
+Senate Bill No. 482, introduced by Senator Cloud, amends existing public records law to enhance the protection of certain records related to the security of the governor and his family.
+The bill specifically prohibits access to records in the governor's office that contain security details for the governor, his spouse, or children, which, if disclosed, could jeopardize their safety.
 Additionally, it establishes an exception to the public records law for records that reflect advisory opinions, recommendations, and deliberations involved in the formulation of governmental decisions and policies.
-The bill also repeals a previous provision under R.S.
-44:5(B)(4).
+This aims to safeguard the deliberative process and encourage open communication among public servants without the fear of public scrutiny.

 SB482 Engrossed: 44:1(A), 44:5(B)(4)